indieBlog

 Yeah, for sure!

-For more information on TRANSPARENT, visit the show’s official website or on Facebook or Twitter.
+Thanks to Jill for talking to us about TRANSPARENT.
+To learn more, visit the show’s official website or on Facebook or Twitter.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.